 A final example occurs with your wedges.
 Maybe you send a pitching wedge 100-yards and a sand wedge 70-yards, which leaves you with 30-yards between clubs.

 Therefore, if you are 80-yards out, your options are a forced sand wedge or a ¾ pitching wedge.
-Neither of these shots is ideal, and they could produce poor distance control and accuracy.
+Neither of these shots is ideal and could produce poor distance control and accuracy.

 Hybrids Or Long Irons?